One Day in Manchester Itinerary What To See Do and Eat by JetSettingFools.com

 Manchester Accommodations

-For our two nights in Manchester, UK, we opted to stay at The Abel Heywood.
+We opted to stay at The Abel Heywood.
 The mid-range hotel offers clean and stylish rooms with an optional breakfast at affordable prices.
-Plus, the location is right in the center of the buzzing NQ district (yet the rooms are quiet).

 What To Pack for Manchester, UK

 Whether you are planning a day trip in Manchester or staying longer, there are a few things you will want to pack for your trip.
-Don’t forget your FREE Packing Checklist!
+Get started with our FREE Packing Checklist!

 Fun Fact: The worker bee is the symbol of Manchester for it’s unity and strong work ethic!

-Travelers following our Manchester 1-Day Itinerary will certainly clock some miles.
-We racked up more than 10 miles on our full day exploring the city!
-We share our top tips on the Best Travel Shoes to help you choose the right pair!
+Travelers following our Manchester 1-Day Itinerary will certainly get their steps in.
+We racked up more than 10 miles and were glad we had our Best Travel Shoes

 UK Weather Gear